DishaV556/Age-Gender_and_multi_model_project/README.md

-🤖 Multi-Modal Attribute Prediction System
+🤖 AGE,GENDER AND MULTI-MODAL Attribute SYSTEM

 ## 📌 Project Overview

-The Multi-Modal Attribute Prediction System is a Streamlit-based AI application that performs multiple human and object attribute predictions using images, videos, audio, and real-time camera input.
+The AGE,GENDER AND MULTI-MODAL Attribute SYSTEM  is a Streamlit-based AI application that performs multiple human and object attribute predictions using images, videos, audio, and real-time camera input.

 This project integrates Computer Vision, Deep Learning, Audio Processing, and Rule-Based Logic into a single unified interface with 7 functional modules (tabs).